 Operator

-Ву
+By

-Date Approved: District Managem
+Date Approved:

 District Manager

-CE RTIFICATE
+RTIFICATE

-This is to certify t hat, to the best of my knowledge and

-belief, the information c ontained in this application is true and
+• hat, to the best of my knowledge and ontained in this application is true and

 correct.

 Signed

 Title

 Representing

 Form-T.C1

 C. If an applicant for a tubingless completion installation is unable to obtain the approval of all of the other operators in the field then such an applicant must apply for a public hearing following the usual 10-day advertisement period after furnishing a list of all known parties, including operators and royalty owners, affected by the application, all in accordance with Title 30 of the Louisiana Revised Statutes of 1950, as amended.